I was walking with a man — could be my brother, could be my husband — in a dystopian setting. […]

 “They’re just like the bus, only they fly,” I explain.

 At knee height there is a 15cm hole in the fence.
 She squats down by it and says, “Stick your arm through the fence” as if it’s the most normal thing in the world.
 Tentatively but excited I do as she says.
 She calls, and out of the thick jungle, emerges a massive bulk of muscle and teeth and fir and claws, and it is coming straight at me.
 My eyes meet his eyes and I feel locked in its stare, his head never moves as he keenly approaches.

 Memory of Date Rape

-I lay flat on my back, trying not to move.
-Like a gazelle that just noticed an approaching lion.
-I want to bury my face in a pillow or say “no” but am frozen in mute fear of facing abuse.
+I want to bury my face in a pillow or say “no” but am frozen in mute fear of facing violence.
 He is fifteen years older and I feel vulnerable.